copyleft-org/copyleft-guide/CONTRIBUTING.md

 0. First, ensure the Git repository points at the right branch and all old changes are committed.

-        $ git checkout official-next
-        $ git pull copyleft-tutorial-official
         $ git status

    The output of the last command should look like this:

-        # On branch official-next
+        # On branch SOME_BRANCH
         nothing to commit (working directory clean)

-   If you don't get that output, you probably have uncommitted changes, which is beyond the scope of this tutorial.
+   If you don't get that output, you probably have uncommitted changes from some other situation, which is beyond the scope of this document.

+1. Now, get the most recent version of the 'next' branch:

+        $ git checkout master
+        $ git branch -D official-next
+        $ git fetch copyleft-tutorial-official
+        $ git branch --track official-next copyleft-tutorial-official/next
+        $ git checkout official-next
+        $ git pull

+   (This step is more complicated than is typically found in a tutorial like this.
+Experienced Git users will note the above is the easiest way to handle the fact that the 'next' branch is occasionally rebased against master.
+If 'next' branch has not been rebased since the last time the operation was performed, the last two commands suffice for this step.)

 1. Next, create a new branch to hold your changes: